\\\ Pets In Winter

 Pre-planning for winter provides your pet with warmth and comfort it needs

-We’ve provided some tips and checklists for you as a new pet owner enjoying your first winter with your dog, cat, or rabbit.
+We’ve provided some tips and checklists for you especially if you are a new pet owner enjoying your first winter with your dog, cat, or rabbit.

 Before winter arrives on our doorstep, usually without warning, it’s a good idea to get ‘pet prepared’.